-It may seem like something out of a science fiction novel or movie, but did you know that you can actually build your ab muscles using mild electric stimulation?
+It may seem like something out of a science fiction novel or movie, but did you know that you can actually build your ab muscles using the abs stimulator?
 In fact, electric stimulation for the muscles (EMS) can help build and rehabilitate many of the muscles in your body.

-In this article, it’s my goal to give you some insight into this amazing technique and give my recommendation on using an electric muscle stimulator and why this useful tool can be the right one for you.
+In this article, it’s my goal to give you some insight into this amazing technique and give my recommendation on using an abs stimulator and why this useful tool can be the right one for you.

 Building ab muscles is hard work.
 Everyone wants them, but not everyone has the time, dedication, knowledge, and genetics to get them.
 Let’s face it, if it were easy, everyone would have an amazing six-pack!

 The reality is that having ab muscles requires a strict diet and hours in the gym, hours that not everyone has.
 Being able to work out your ab muscles daily (yes, I said daily.
 Unlike other muscles in the body, 6-pack abs require a daily commitment) requires a lot of time and mental dedication.

 Most adults don’t have the time required to work their ab muscles daily due to work, family life, other hobbies, and the need to rest from daily stresses.
 But moreover, most adults don’t have the mental capacity to work out as much as is required for those sculpted abs.

 Think about it this way: Muscles are bands of tissue that need a connection to the nervous system in order to contract and work.
 Your brain and spinal cord must send an electric signal down to the nerves that are inside of the muscles in order for them to contract.
 That means, you need to think about contracting and concentrate on the work to be done.